 Computer vision method in beer quality evaluation

 Here is another sector where computer vision has significantly helped the brewing industries.
 Brewers are known to determine the quality of the beer just by looking at the color of the beer.
-Imagining testing the quality of each bottle after every production of thousands of bottles in a single-file in the bottling line?
+But imagine testing the quality of each bottle after every production of thousands of bottles in a single file in the bottling line?
 How long will it take?
 So many things could go wrong with human labor.
-Heineken is one the many brewing industries that has noticed the flaws of human labor in quality evaluation.
-The Dutch brewing company has their beer-bottling facility in France implementing an R & D machine vision system in quality inspection.
+Heineken is one of the many brewing industries that has noticed the flaws of human labor in quality evaluation.
+The Dutch brewing company has its beer-bottling facility in France implementing an R & D machine vision system in quality inspection.

 The manual assessment of the quality of the beer can be automated by incorporating systems like computer vision in the brewing process.

-Computer vision is a system that can even be applied in determining the quality of not just beer but even food.
-The system uses an optical technique mechanism that relies on information collected by the remote sensors therefore it doesn’t come into contact with the food or drink.
+Computer vision is a system that can even be applied to determine the quality of beer and even food.
+The system uses an optical technique mechanism that relies on information collected by the remote sensors; therefore, it doesn’t come into contact with the food or drink.

-It is a flawless quality evaluation procedure that has a low cost budget.
-The system can therefore boost the brewing production hence improve profitability.
+It is a flawless quality evaluation procedure that has a low-cost budget.
+The system can therefore boost the brewing production hence improving profitability.

 Applications of Computer vision

-This technology is implemented in myriads of applications in the world.
-Talk of passenger trains, manufacturing plants, food industry, refineries and hospitals.
+This technology is implemented in many applications in the world—talk of passenger trains, manufacturing plants, the food industry, refineries, and hospitals.